1) What does the Minneapolis Earned Sick and Safe Time law do?

 3) How much sick time can I earn?

-All covered employees are protected against being fired or punished for using their sick time (including threats, discipline, demotion, reduction in hours, termination, etc.).
+All covered employees are protected against being fired or punished for using their paid sick time (including threats, discipline, demotion, reduction in hours, termination, etc.).

 4) What if my work or my child’s school or daycare is closed for a health emergency?